Red (T'Pau album)

-Red is the fourth studio album by British pop-rock group T'Pau, which was released by Gnatfish in 1998.
-As the first T'Pau album since 1991's The Promise, Red features singer Carol Decker as the only member from the original line-up.
-This was not issued in the U.S.
+Red is the fourth studio album by English pop group T'Pau, released by Gnatfish on 14 September 1998.
+Red was the first T'Pau studio album since 1991's The Promise and featured singer Carol Decker as the only remaining member from the original line-up.

 Background

-In the years after T'Pau's split in 1992, Decker continued to occasionally perform as a solo artist.
-In 1997, after finding new management, she formed a new line-up of T'Pau in order to begin touring again.
-As the only original member, Decker originally considered touring under her own name, but was advised that using the T'Pau name would generate more recognition.
+In the years after T'Pau's split in 1992, Decker continued writing songs and occasionally performed live as a solo artist.
+In 1997, she found a new manager, Will Ashurst, who encouraged Decker to record a new album and form a new line-up of T'Pau to begin touring again.
+As the only remaining original member, Decker considered touring under her own name, but was advised by Ashurst to use the established T'Pau name.
 That year, the band undertook a 25-date UK tour and also released a new version of the band's 1986 hit "Heart and Soul" as "Heart and Soul '97".

-Decker recorded Red between December 1997 to July 1998 at Roundhouse Studios in London.
-The album, which was released in September 1998, was supported by a thirty-six date tour named "The Red Tour".
+Red was recorded between December 1997 to July 1998 at Roundhouse Studios in London.
+The album, which was released in September 1998, was supported by a thirty-six date tour.
 Further promotional activities included a live session for Virgin Radio and an appearance on VH1, which Decker also filmed material for in New York.
-Later in November and December 1998, T'Pau supported Status Quo on the German and UK leg of their Tour "It's Good to Tour".
-To promote the album, a radio promo single, "With a Little Luck", was released.
-Red was not a commercial success, nor was a re-recorded version of "Giving Up the Ghost", which was released in 1999.

-In a 2011 interview with Old School - Back to the 80s, Decker spoke of the album, "I would've loved to have gotten the same level of success again [with Red].
+Later in November and December 1998, T'Pau supported Status Quo on the German and UK leg of their It's Good to Tour.
+A radio promotional single, "With a Little Luck", was released from the album.
+Red was not a commercial success, nor was a re-recorded version of "Giving Up the Ghost", which followed in 1999.
+In a 2011 interview with Old School - Back to the 80s, Decker said: "I would've loved to have gotten the same level of success again [with Red].
 It didn't happen although I did sell a lot of albums on the road."

-Speaking to Super Deluxe Edition in 2013, she added, "I recorded Red when I was pregnant with my daughter.
-I toured it up and down the UK, and then I went across Europe with Status Quo and I left her behind when she was six months old.
-I sulked my way across Germany – it was just awful.
-I hadn't been a mum before.
-I left her safe and sound and well sorted, but I didn't take into consideration being a new mother, separated from her daughter after six months, with hormones raging...
-I was in bits."
+Decker has described Red as having a "stripped down, mellow rock sound".
+Speaking to The Mail in 1998, she said: "The new album is less bombastic than previous eighties-style arrangements where everything was thrown in.
+Red is stripped down and is a much more live sounding album."

 Release

-Red was released in September 1998 in the UK by Decker's own label Gnatfish.
+Red was released in the UK on 14 September 1998 by Decker's own label Gnatfish.
 It was given a release in the United States on 9 November 1999 by Renaissance Records as a two-disc set, with the additional disc containing three tracks: the re-recorded "Heart and Soul '97", a live, unplugged version of the band's 1987 UK number one hit "China in Your Hand", and the demo version of the album track "Do the Right Dance".